Class 2 2025 - 2026

 Welcome to Class 2!

 We are a mixed-age group of Year 1 and 2 children.
 Our teacher is Miss Hughes and we have a Teaching Assistant, Mrs Burns, with us each morning.
 We are very lucky to also have a few fabulous reading buddies who volunteer with us; Mrs Ross on Wednesday afternoons and Mrs Graham-Spicer on Friday afternoons.
-Miss Rawcliffe works with groups and individuals on Wednesday and Thursday mornings on targeted interventions.
+Ms Rawcliffe works with groups and individuals on Wednesday and Thursday afternoons on targeted interventions, as well as Miss Watson on a Monday afternoon.

-This half term's whole school theme is 'The Science Lab'.
-Class Two's topic is called "Growing and Changing"
+This half term's whole school theme is 'Fantastic Firsts'.
+Class Two's topic is called "Taking Flight"

 Home Learning:

 Reading is the most vital skill in your child's Key Stage 1 learning journey.
 We expect all pupils to read at least three times per week, ideally daily (especially if reading is something your child needs additional practise in).
 In Class 2, pupils tick their names off on a list in class to indicate when they have read their book three times and need it changing.
 We endeavour to change it the same day, or the very next day at the latest.
 We aim to change your child's reading books at least twice a week (after it has been read three times, which equates to six 'reads' a week).
 If your child is an avid reader, this may be more frequent.
-Year 2 pupils reading colour-banded books change their own books as and when needed (these only need to be read once).
-Any children reading fluently should also be bringing home a 'Choose Me' book to share with an adult or a chapter book to extend their reading further and to develop a love of reading for pleasure.
+Year 2 pupils who have moved beyond phonetically decodable books and are on 'colour-banded books' change their own books as-and-when needed (these only need to be read once).
+All children also have the option to bring home a 'Choose Me' book, which may be too easy, or beyond their reading ability, but is for pure enjoyment and to be shared with a grown up or sibling whilst reading for pleasure.
+Fluent readers will also bring home a library book and/or a chapter book from the class collection.

-PE: PE kit is a plain, team-coloured t-shirt, black shorts and black pumps for indoop PE and/or plain black trainers (for outdoor PE).
+PE: PE kit is a plain, team-coloured t-shirt, black shorts and black pumps for indoor PE and/or plain black trainers (for outdoor PE).
 A plain, team-coloured hoody may also be worn for outdoor lessons.
 It is a good idea for pupils who wear tights for school regularly to have a spare pair of socks in their PE kit bag to wear with their pumps or trainers.
-Pupils with earrings need to take them out or have them covered with plasters at home on PE days (currently a Wednesday).
+Pupils with earrings need to take them out or have them covered with plasters at home on PE days (currently Tuesdays and Wednesdays).

 Water bottles and snack: Your child needs to bring a water bottle into school each day.
 This can be kept in school and re-filled here, or can come home daily.
 This should contain still water only, no fizzy drinks or juice please.
 Key Stage 1 children receive fruit at playtimes; this varies week-by-week, between apples, bananas, carrots, cherry tomatoes, sugarsnap peas, pears or raisins.
 If your child has a preference that they don't get the option of, they may bring their own fruit for play-time.